 An experienced California business torts litigator can help you determine how to prove lost profits and whether expert testimony is required.

-5. What does it mean that the defendant’s conduct be “independently wrongful”?
+5. What does it mean that the defendant’s conduct is “independently wrongful”?

 California law recognizes a so-called “competition privilege.”
 Under this privilege, competitors are free to divert business to themselves as long as they use means that are fair and reasonable.
 7